omailson/indexed-page-scrapper/README.md

 For that reason we have some built-in resolvers that can be used on your scrapped data.

-*TODO resolvers text*

 Resolvers operates on the output data.
 You can think of them as some pre-build functions that will be used in a `map()` over the resulting iterable.

-Resolvers operations are [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) -- i.e., they don't have to wait for the scrapping to finish to start evaluating the output data.
+These operations are [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) -- i.e., they don't have to wait for the scrapping to finish to start evaluating the output data.
 This is useful because some resolvers may decide to terminate earlier (before fetching all pages).

 ### Example